Torvaney/nebra-shot-maps/README.md

 Run `make all` to run the matching algorithm for all constellations and view the results at `data/constellations/{constellation}/...`, after making sure you've satisfied the **requirements** (listed below).

+Alternatively, you can download a sample of matched constellations and shot maps [from the releases](https://github.com/Torvaney/nebra-shot-maps/releases/tag/data).

 ## Results

 ![](README/example.png)